New Coating Makes Solar Cells More Powerful

 Scientists at Stanford University have developed a new coating for solar cells, which allow the cells to cool themselves, instead of using coolants or ventilation.
-This makes the solar cells even more energy efficient, because they won’t waste energy or water on cooling.
+This makes the solar panels even more energy efficient, because they won’t waste energy or water on cooling.
+Different solar panel types have different components, but depending on your system, you could prolong its lifespan with this new technology.

 But the new coating’s advantages goes beyond energy efficiency - It will also prolong the life of your solar cells, and boost your overall power output.
 Overall, with the new coating, your solar cells will become more energy efficient, generate more power and last longer.